 MCP Server

-DayZero exposes a Model Context Protocol (MCP) server that lets AI assistants — Claude, Cursor, and other MCP-compatible clients — interact with your accounting data through natural language.
+DayZero exposes a Model Context Protocol (MCP) server that lets AI assistants — Claude, ChatGPT, Cursor, and other MCP-compatible clients — interact with your accounting data through natural language.

-- OAuth 2.1 (sign in with your browser) — the standard MCP flow.
-Your client discovers the auth server, registers itself, and opens a browser for you to log in and approve access.
+The server is mounted at /mcp and uses the Streamable HTTP transport.
+Authentication uses OAuth 2.1 — your client discovers the auth server, registers itself, and opens a browser for you to sign in to DayZero and approve access.
 No tokens to copy.

 Just want to connect?
 Add